Ceruti-S/passwordGenerator/README.md

 * **Open Source:** Full transparency is available on the master branch for public audit and contributions.

 ---

+## License & Ethics
+This project is licensed under the **GNU General Public License v3.0**.

+**Personal Note:** While the license allows many uses, this software was created for educational and security purposes. **Commercial use or redistribution for profit is strongly discouraged** as a matter of respect for the author's work.

+**Disclaimer:** The software is provided **"as is"**, without warranty of any kind, express or implied.
+The author shall not be liable for any claim, damages, or other liability.
+However, if you have any ideas, bug reports, or improvements, **suggestions are more than welcome!** Feel free to open an issue or a pull request.

+---
 *Developed with a focus on security and performance.*